 News

-2022/09/03: For those who'd like to register the course, we will announce the registration policy at the 1st lecture on Sept.
-6th.
+2023/08/01: For those who'd like to register the course but are not in, we will announce the registration policy at the 1st lecture on Sept.
+5th.

-2022/09/03: For those who'd like to register the course, we will announce the registration policy at the 1st lecture on Sept.
-6th.
+2023/08/01: For those who'd like to register the course but are not in, we will announce the registration policy at the 1st lecture on Sept.
+5th.

 Introduction

 Computer vision has become ubiquitous in our society, with a variety of applications in image/video search and understanding, medicine, drones, and self-driving cars.
 As the core to many of the above applications, visual analysis such as image classification, segmentation, localization and detection would be among the well-known problems in computer vision.
 Recent developments in neural networks (a.k.a. deep learning) approaches have greatly advanced the performance of these state-of-the-art visual recognition systems.
-This course is a deep dive into the details of deep learning architectures, with a particular focus on understanding and designing learnable models for solving various vision tasks.
+This course is a deep dive into the deep learning models, with particular focuses on understanding and designing such models for solving various computer vision tasks.

 Goals

-This course will expose students to cutting-edge research — starting from a refresher in basics of machine learning, computer vision, neural networks, to recent developments.
+This course will expose students to cutting-edge research — starting from fundamentals of deep learning to its recent advances such as generative AI models.
 Each topic will begin with instructor lectures to present context and background material, followed by discussions and homework assignments, allowing the students to develop hand-on experiences on deep learning techniques for solving practical computer vision problems.

 Syllabus